The Give Me Liberty interactive digital trail is now live!

 Louisa has been the center of the county business and commerce from its inception.
 Modes of transportation have been foot, stage, horseback, wagon, car and train.
 Being an interior county with no navigable streams, land transportation has been vital to the town and county’s growth.

 With the coming of the railroad in 1838 the population of Louisa increased and the town and county developed economically.
 Louisa was an important stop on the railroad.
 Goods and services were made more readily available in this central location.
 The railroad was a major employer for the citizens.
-The Louisa Railroad was one of the first eastern railroads to strike west to the Alleghany Mountains
+The Louisa Railroad was one of the first eastern railroads to strike west to the Alleghany Mountains.

 The County of Louisa was formed from Hanover County in 1742 and named for Princess Louisa, daughter of English King George II and Queen Caroline.

-Louisa began as a courthouse village circa 1757 and grew from its association with the courthouse.
+What is now the town of Louisa began as a courthouse village circa 1757 and grew from its association with the courthouse.
 The first courthouse was built on the lands of Matthew Jouett.
 Later, Thomas Johnson owned the land and had a tavern there.
 In 1787 a petition to change the location of the courthouse was issued.
 Thomas Johnson used the courthouse as a storage house and the jail as a stable, which made the citizens unhappy.
 The Assembly decided in Johnson’s favor because he was the county’s Chief Justice.
 If they moved the courthouse he could not attend meetings because he was too obese to get on his horse.

 In 1816 Henry Lawrence owned the courthouse tract.
 He restricted the sale of every piece of land on the tract.
 No one who bought the land was allowed to have a tavern, boarding house, stable, or to sell spirits.
 His tavern was the only one allowed this business.
 These restrictions remained on the land until 1904.
 The majority of the town was not out of the hands of a single owner until after 1865.